vinfreecs/genga/Documentation.md

  * test can be used for some individual values

 ### FormatS = 1, FormatT = 0 FormatP = 1: Out<name>.dat
-Here is the difference that in the multi simulation mode, the coordinate are not written in the sub simulation folders, but in the main folder.
-The output files contains all particles from all sub simulation.
+Here the difference is that in the multi simulation mode, the coordinates are not written in the sub simulation folders, but in the main folder.
+The output files contain all particles from all sub simulations.
 ### FormatS = 0, FormatT = 1 FormatP = 1: Out<name>.dat
-Here all time steps are written to the same file, containing all time steps and all particles.
+Here all the time steps are written to the same file, containing all time steps and all particles.
 ### FormatS = 1, FormatT = 1 FormatP = 1: Out<name>.dat
 Here all time steps are written to the same file, containing all time steps and all particles from all sub simulations.
 ### FormatP = 0: Outp< index>.dat